You could save up to 25% on transaction costs².

 Single-step income statements are the simplest and most commonly used by small businesses.
 But multi-step income statements are great for small businesses with several income streams.

-For small businesses with few income streams, you might generate single-step income statements on a regular basis and a multi-step income statement annually.
-If you have more than a few income streams or a complicated financial landscape, you might use multi-step income statements to get a better view of your profits and losses.
+If you have more than a few income streams or a complicated financial landscape, a multi-step income statement gives you a better view of your profits and losses.
+There are several ways it can benefit your small business:

 A single-step income statement is a simplified approach to viewing your net profit or loss.
 Single-step income statements include revenue, gains, expenses, and losses, and they strictly show operating costs.